krisnye/ion/README.md

 Syntax
 ------

-The basic syntax is similar to javascript harmony version with and indented structure inspired by coffeescript.
+The basic syntax is similar to javascript harmony version with an indented structure inspired by coffeescript.

+See docs/samples/syntax.html and reactive.html